graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 });
 ```

-Note that the `@recurseDataGenerators` directive here tells PostGraphile to act
+Note that the `@pgField` directive here is necessary for PostGraphile to "look
-as if the RegisterUserPayload didn't exist and instead the `user` field was
-returned by the mutation directly.
-This is because we often add other fields to
-mutation payloads, such as `query` for the root Query type.
+ahead" and determine what to request from the database.